ValveSoftware/source-sdk-2013/.github/CONTRIBUTING.md

    is usually not fit for Mapbase.

- * All content in a contribution must be either already legally open-source or done with the full permission of the contribution's original creator(s).
+ * All content in a contribution must be either already legally open-source or done with the full permission of the content's original creator(s).

  * Contributions must not break existing maps/content or interfere with them in a negative or non-objective way.

- * Code contributions are not obliged to follow Mapbase's preprocessor conventions (e.g. #ifdef MAPBASE), although following them is acceptable.
+ * Code contributions are not obliged to follow Mapbase's preprocessor conventions (e.g. #ifdef MAPBASE), although following them is usually acceptable.

  * If you are contributing a file you created yourself specifically for Mapbase, you are required to use the custom "Mapbase - Source 2013" header used in other Mapbase files as of Mapbase v5.0.